 Weeping Willow Trust Flute Teacher Grant

-Applications for the 2021 Grant are now open!
+Applications for the 2021 Grant have now closed.

 The Weeping Willow Trust Flute Teacher Grant ($1,000) supports local private flute teachers* by providing funding to develop educational endeavors for their private flute studios.
 Private flute teachers seeking enriching educational opportunities for their private students are encouraged to apply.
 This grant may support the development of curricular resources, performances with associated curricular resources, community outreach, collaborative ventures, guest artist funding, or other innovative concepts.